beyarkay/masters-thesis/src/04_methodology.md

 validation.
 Of the 75% of the dataset set aside for training/validation, 75% (135 990 observations, 3 243 gesture class observations) is used for training leaving 25% (45 330 observations, 1 078 gesture class observations) for
 validation.
+This split is also stratified by the class labels, such that the proportions of each class is kept as equal as possible.

 A confidence interval can be obtained for the performance of each model, as each set of hyperparameters is trained and evaluated multiple times on a random subset of the training-validation dataset.
-This allows an empirical performance distribution to be associated with each model.
+Because the exact same model is trained on different subsets of the training-validation dataset, a distribution of the performance of that model can be estimated.
+From this distribution, the 90% confidence interval can be obtained by calculating the performance range that 90% of models with the same hyperparameters would achieve.
 This distribution can be used to compare models and evaluate which will most likely perform well on on the test set and other unseen data which might have a different underlying distribution to the training-validation dataset.

 # Experimental Procedure

-Experiments will be conducted so as to answer the research questions posed in the Introduction.
+Experiments will be conducted so as to answer the research questions posed in the Introduction\footnote{ Section reference to be added when the introduction is written <!-- TODO: Add section reference --> }.
 As each model type has a different hyperparameter space, the experiments for each of the five model types will be performed separately.
 Additionally, there will be experiments for 5-, 50-, and 51-class datasets.

 The 5-class dataset is constructed by only including classes 0, 1, 2, 3, and 4
 from the full training-validation dataset.
 These are the gestures performed by